sageserpent-open/americium/gh-pages/docs/core-concepts/shrinkage.md

 });
 ```

-Failures will shrink toward 'm', then downward to find the minimal failing case.
+Failures will shrink toward 'm'.

 ---